Texas Minor in Possession (MIP) Class Online

 In most cases, our online Minor in Possession (MIP) is accepted by courts, probation officers, and employers in Texas.
 However, in some cases the court or rules of a particular county may disallow distance learning.
 We recommend confirming with your specific court or probation officer before enrolling.

-Texas Court-Ordered Minor in Possession (MIP) Requirements
+Texas Minor in Possession Requirements

-Texas Laws That Commonly Require Minor in Possession (MIP)
+Texas Minor in Possession Laws

 Texas Minor in Possession (MIP) FAQs